Last Man Club (film): Production

 Last Man Club was based on Bo Brinkman's 2002 short film of the same name.
 The project impetus came from Brinkman's knowledge of his father's role in World War II as a B-17 crew member.
 The film remained for years in pre-production awaiting stable financing and availability of key actors and crew.

 Principal photography took place during 2015, at the Sholes Airport in Galveston, with the assistance of the Commemorative Air Force.
 The principal aircraft in Last Man Club was Texas Raiders, a ubiquitous Boeing B-17 B-17G-95-DL Flying Fortress.
 The Douglas-Long Beach built bomber came from the Commemorative Air Force’s Gulf Coast Wing and is hangared at General Aviation Services, located at Conroe North Houston Regional Airport, Conroe, Texas.

 Reception

 Last Man Club was released in select theaters on May 27, 2016, to generally favourable reviews.
 Nav Qateel in his review for Influxmagazine, called the film, "A heartwarming tale of loyalty, honor, relationships, and getting old ...
 Not to be missed!
 4/5 Stars."

 Awards

 Last Man Club was entered in regional, national and international film festivals, garnering 15 wins along with four unsuccessful nominations.
-At the Action on Film International Film Festival, USA 2016, the film won for Best Supporting Actor - Feature (William Morgan Sheppard), Best Actor - Feature (James MacKrell) and Best Young Performer - Feature (Blaze Tucker).
+At the Action on Film International Film Festival, USA 2016, the film won for Best Supporting Actor - Feature (William Morgan Sheppard), Best Actor - Feature (Jim McKrell) and Best Young Performer - Feature (Blaze Tucker).
 Notable other wins included Best Film at the Central Florida Film Festival 2016, GI Film Festival 2016, Life Fest Film Festival 2016 and Real to Reel Film and Video Festivals 2015/2016.